Derwen College

+Students at Derwen College are supported to develop employability, social, and independence skills, preparing them for adulthood.

-Derwen has its main campus in Gobowen, near Oswestry, and also three satellite sites across Shropshire at: Ludlow, Telford and Walford (near Shrewsbury).
+Derwen College's main campus in Gobowen, near Oswestry, and also three smaller campuses across Shropshire at: Ludlow, Telford and Walford (near Shrewsbury).

-The college is rated as 'Good' by Ofsted.
+The College is rated as 'Good' by Ofsted.
 Derwen College is also rated as 'Good' by CQC.

+Derwen College's History

+Derwen College was established in 1927 by Dame Agnes Hunt.

+The training College was initially set up in 'a couple of vacant huts in the grounds of the Orthopaedic Hospital.
+Here physically disabled young people could learn a trade, suitable to their disability, and become either partially or wholly self-supporting.

+A year later, in 1928, the College moved to the property next door to the hospital, The Derwen – a Georgian farmhouse.

+The College remains at the site in Gobowen, and opened three other campuses at: Walford, near Shrewsbury in 2014, Telford in 2020, and Ludlow in south Shropshire, in 2021.

+Derwen College will be celebrating its centenary in 2027.

 Visiting Derwen College's Marketplace

 Derwen College Marketplace in Gobowen is a unique setting where Derwen College students undertake work placements in a range of customer facing outlets to gain vocational work skills.

 By undertaking work placements (in the restaurant, cafes, charity shop, hotel and garden centre), students learn key skills through real-life experience.

 Work placements enable students to learn essential vocational skills for life including customer service, retail and hospitality skills.

 In the latest inspection report, Ofsted said:

 Leaders prepare realistic work placements for learners within the college campuses.
 For example, learners will work in the Garden Café, The Vintage Advantage charity shop, Hotel 751 and the extensive gardens.
 Learners develop industry-standard skills, which help them to find employment on leaving the college.

 This is only possible through your support of Derwen Marketplace.